-I’m a freelance science writer and editor with more than a decade of experience, specializing in biology, health and medicine.
-My work has appeared in Scientific American, BBC Future, MIT Technology Review, Nature, and numerous other publications.
+I’m a freelance science writer and editor specializing in biology, health and medicine, and science policy.
+My work has appeared in Nature, The Guardian, Scientific American, BBC Future, Psychology Today, and other publications.
 I’m also a contributing editor at The Scientist.
-In the past, I’ve spent time on staff as news editor at The Scientist and as a biomedical reporter at Nature.
-I’m equally adept at explaining the latest technological advancements in genomics and covering a heated debate in a meeting of the Lettuce Board in a small California farming town.
-I have a special fondness for stories that reflect the complexities of how researchers go about their work.
+I’ve spent time on staff as news editor at The Scientist and as a biomedical reporter at Nature.
+I have a special fondness for stories that reflect the complexities of how scientists go about their work.
 There, I said it: I love writing about research methods, in the field and in the lab.
 In addition to my journalistic work, I also take on writing, research and editing projects for foundations and other types of non-media clients.

-In a past life, I did my doctorate on mammalian brain development — rat whiskers, to be specific — at Oxford University.
+In a past life, I did my doctorate on mammalian brain development — rat whiskers, to be specific — at the University of Oxford.
 I was reborn as a science writer with the help of the Science Communication Program at the University of California, Santa Cruz.
-These days, I live in western Massachusetts with my furniture-making husband and my mischief-making son.
+I live in western Massachusetts with my furniture-making husband and my mischief-making son.
 I’m a member of the National Association of Science Writers and the Association of Healthcare Journalists.